 When You Could Be Charged with a San Diego Felony DUI

 The primary action you must take is to immediately contact an experienced San Diego DUI attorney.
-The more quickly you have a knowledgeable attorney in your corner, the more likely you are to have the most positive outcome possible.
+The more quickly you have a knowledgeable criminal attorney in your corner, the more likely you are to have the most positive outcome possible.
 While most DUIs in the state of California are charged as misdemeanors, below are the three times your DUI could be charged as a felony DUI:

 - While you were driving under the influence, you caused the death or serious injury to another human being;